zapier/zapier-platform/packages/core/ARCHITECTURE.md

 - Its functions are either Zapier-specific (such as `z.cursor` and `z.dehyrate`) or wrappers around common JS functionality (such as `z.JSON.parse` and `z.console.log`) with better error handling or extra logging
 - Each of those functions has its own file in `core/src/tools`
 - The most important method is probably `z.request` (from `core/src/tools/create-app-request-client.js`), which devs use to make external requests.
 This is different from normal http requests in a number of ways:
   - there are `beforeRequest` and `afterResponse` functions that run before and after the request.
-They can be declared by the developer or inserted automatically based on the authentication type
+They can be declared by the developer or inserted automatically based on the authentication type.
   - all requests are logged to our internal logging service, even if a developer uses their own request library (see `core/src/tools/create-http-patch.js`)

 ### Tests